5 Top Tips to Beat Stress

 1. Write a list

 Grab a pen and paper and write down all the things you are worried about.
 Include everything.
 Next, write down how you will deal with each thing and, once you’ve finished, place your list in a drawer or pocket with easy access.
-Whenever you find yourself feeling stressed, or imagining what could go wrong, you can read through your list to remind yourself that you have already thought about these things and decided what to do.
+Whenever you find yourself feeling stressed or anxious, or imagining what could go wrong, you can read through your list to remind yourself that you have already thought about these things and decided what to do.
 There’s no point going over it again!

 2. Take time out

 It’s impossible to think clearly when you’re stressed or flooded with anxiety, so the first thing to do is take time out to relax.
 Even just making a cup of tea or going for a short walk can help.
 As soon as you feel stress or anxiety building you can slow it down by using a simple breathing exercise.

 The quickest one I know that really engages the parasympathetic nervous system – the ‘rest and digest’ response to counterbalance ‘fight or flight’ – is to simply breathe out for twice as long as you breathe in for a few minutes.